kefayet93/DSP-to-RTL/README.md

 | Loop | FSM or pipelined datapath |

 C is used for Bit-True Fixed-Point modeling.
 Before implementing in RTL, the high-level algorithm (in Matlab/Python) has to be translated into a C fixed-point model to verify the effects of quantization, saturation, and overgflow.
 This ensures RTL matches the expected precision and word length.
+C connects hardware to software.
+In System-on-Chip (SoC) design, RTL interfaces such as AXI, SPI, DMA are controlled by firmware written in C.
+Learning C enables writing register-level drivers for the IPs, debugging interactions between RTL and embedded processors, and driving collaboration with firmware and verification teams.